makersacademy/news-summary-challenge/README.md

 > As a busy politician
 > To make my news reading more fun
 > I can see whizzy animations in the app

+Strictly speaking, unstyled HTML is fully responsive, but I see what this user story is driving at.

+This is all CSS based subjective style improvements.
+There's a lot of tinkering and trying different styles involved, so rather than go through everything I tried here is a summary of what I ended up with:

+- Added a header element, containing the h1 and the nav.
+- Nav element has a single button to restore the headlines list.
+- Arranged the header and the section using flexbox.
+- Added a color scheme and font (I swear I didn't make it look like the guardian deliberately, it was completely coincidental)
+- Gave buttons and headlines hover effects with animations for emphasis.
+- Styled the scrollbar too.
+- Font size scales with viewport width between a min and max value.

+### Retrospective

+- I don't like not using TDD.
+I spiked a lot of features for the front end, setting my own expectations for the behaviour I wanted to create.
+After creating a couple of features in particular (the story's `summaryComponent`) I realised this could have been TDDd.
+- I could've organised the CSS a bit better, but for this small project and given the little I had to write it, it will serve.
+- I Feel I have got to grips with asynchronous functions, especially async await.
+- I'm a bit miffed that I couldn't find a solution to get the image, but never mind.